GriffinCanCode/griffincancode/README.md

 ## Philosophy

+I am an engineer, specifically, an AI specialist and vibe coder...loop engineer, or whatever they call it now.

-I have been vibe coding since that term wasn't a thing yet.
-I have a lot of ideas and I like to use GitHub as an open record.
+I have a worked on a range of technologies and I have a tendency to develop in the open.

 I was once Chief of Staff (and engineer) at RBT Network.
 I am now the Chief Executive at the Billy Company where I daydream for a living.

 ---

-## Shipped
+## Maintained / Shipped

 | Project | | Stack | Install |
 |:---|:---|:---|:---|